abeep/Hazelblast/README.md

 Maven
 -------------------------

-Hazelblast can be used from Maven like this:
+First a repo needs to be added like this:

      <distributionManagement>
         <!-- use this if you want to work against a final-->